Pi

 everything (infinity).
 Because this dot is not real -- it is a

-geometric construct -- we prefer to draw it as a small circle.
-The
+geometric construct -- I prefer to draw it as a small circle.
+The dot

-dot is then infinitely small inside the small circle.
-It is through
+is then infinitely small inside the small circle.
+It is through this

-this dot the real and the virtual components are interconnected.
-This
+dot the real and the virtual components are interconnected.
+This is

 Intelligence